hyperledger-solang/solang/docs/language/contracts.rst

 _________________________________

 When a virtual function is called, the dispatch is *virtual*.
-If the function being called is overriden in another contract, then the overriding function is called.
+If the function being called is overridden in another contract, then the overriding function is called.
 For example:

 .. include:: ../examples/base_contract_function_call.sol
   :code: solidity